onkelbeh/HomeAssistantRepository/README.md

  * `ESPHome` (soon I'll throw away Tasmota...), thanks to @OttoWinter for his fabulous idea and [great work](https://github.com/esphome/esphome), really cool stuff, a bit complicated to get it started (mostly with DNS, it uses a weird .local architecture for mDNS, but as soon as I got my name server accepting dynamic names from DHCP, a lot of ESP devices are very easy to deploy.
 Its integration in Home Assistant is easy and reacts fast on state changes.
 I begin to love its Integration in Home Assistant, you have one single point where you define and name a switch or a sensor (instead of > three points using MQTT).
 Together with the possibility of OTA updates my sensors now have a unique name everywhere in the system, and names can be changed very easily.
 In the meantime I migrated all my Magichome Controllers, very happy with it, and I have a couple of binary input arrays running with it without any problems.
 However, my Sonoff POW and POW R2 are still running with various versions of Tasmota.

-Thanks to @evadim and @klowe0100 for improving the ebuild and helping to keep it updated.

  * `platformio` (needed for ESPHome and other stuff)

  ESPHome will run on Python 3.7.
 Some libraries from Otto's releases are too old for Home Assistants environment, I do NOT use virtual environments, so I simply patched it, it runs on my productive system without any problems.
 You can also use the dev ebuild (`dev-embedded/esphome-9999.ebuild`), this uses newer libraries, but will be compiled every time you run a world update, it is also very stable most of the time.